skrey/yellow-extensions/contact/README.md

 ## How to use a contact page?

 The contact page is available on your website as `http://website/contact/`.
-The contact email is send to the webmaster's email, which is defined in file `system/config/config.ini`.
-You can set a different `Email` and other [settings](https://developers.datenstrom.se/help/markdown-cheat-sheet#settings) at the top of a page.
-You can add a link to the contact page somewhere on your website.
+The contact email is send to the webmaster, which is defined in file `system/config/config.ini`.
+You can set a different `Author` and `Email` in the [settings](https://developers.datenstrom.se/help/markdown-cheat-sheet#settings) at the top of a page.
+You can also add a link to the contact page somewhere on your website.
 See example below.

 ## How to configure a contact page?